pivotal/docs-tap/scst-scan/troubleshoot-scan.hbs.md

 ```

 If getting the package by running the command `tanzu package installed get scanning -n tap-install` you
-might see an error similar:
+might see an error similar to:

 ```console
 STATUS:                  Reconcile failed